-Fusion Fuel's sales cycle is typically 12 to 18 months but can vary considerably.
+Fusion Fuel's sales cycle is typically 12 to 24 months but can vary considerably.
 In order to make a sale, we must typically provide a significant level of education to prospective customers regarding the use and benefits of Fusion Fuel's products and technology.
 The period between initial discussions with a potential customer and the eventual sale of even a single product typically depends on a number of factors, including the potential customer's budget, required construction and production licenses, and the decision as to the type of financing it chooses to use as well as the arrangement of such financing.
 Prospective customers often undertake a significant evaluation process which may further extend the sales cycle.
 Once a customer makes a formal decision to purchase our product, the fulfilment of the sales order by us will require a substantial amount of time.
-We expect the time between the entry into a sales contract with a customer and the installation of our Hydrogen Generators to range from three to nine months or more.
+We expect the time between the entry into a sales contract with a customer and the installation of our technology to range from three to nine months or more depending on the licensing and permitting stages of a project.
 This lengthy sales and installation cycle is subject to a number of significant risks over which we have little or no control.
 Because of both the long sales and long installation cycles, we may expend significant resources without having certainty of generating a sale.